 Alsco NZ has the answer.
 Our rental program helps you in two ways: first, you don’t have to pay a lot of money upfront to buy first aids and secondly, once you rent first aid kits from Alsco NZ, regular maintenance by our professionals is included in your annual rate.
 Get maintained first aid kits for your workplace.

 What Should You Keep in a First Aid Kit?

 To maintain a first aid kit, you first need to have one.
 New Zealand workplaces are not legally required to have precise contents of their first aid kits.
 However, there are recommendations made by the Ministry of Business, Innovation and Employment of New Zealand (MBIE) about what should be found in a basic first aid kit:

 - Bandages and eye pads

 - Wound dressings

 - Gloves, scissors, tweezers

-However, the contents can and should be adjusted to the workplace requirements.
+However, the first aid kit contents can and should be adjusted to specific workplace requirements.
 Here are some more details about the contents of the first aid kit.

 - Instructions – Not everybody works well under the pressure of an emergency situation.
 Even if they know a thing or two about first aid, the adrenaline can render them flustered and unable to remember what to do.
 That is why you need first aid instructions, written in brief and concise directions.